Lennart4711/ExpenseTracker/README.md

 TODO:
 - Close plots so they don't stay in memory
 - Change the SQLAlchemy so that the connections don't stay open
+- Creation of database if it doesn't exist